A Brief History Of Corby, Northamptonshire.

-After Extensive surveys, studies and endless financial negotiations, construction could finally begin in Corby in the depths of depression in 1933.
-A high proportion of Stewart & Lloyds labour force would be local, by the end of 1936 the total of employees would be around 3,000, half were recruited from the area, about a third were transferred from other steel works and only the balance of about a sixth were engaged from other districts..
+After extensive surveys, studies and endless financial negotiations, construction could finally begin in Corby in the depths of the Great Depression of 1933.
+A high proportion of the Stewart & Lloyds labour force would be local, by the end of 1936 the total of employees would be around 3,000, half were recruited from the area, about a third were transferred from other steel works and only the balance of about a sixth were engaged from other districts.
 Men without work were offered a job and provided with a rail ticket and a subsistence allowance by the department of Employment and Productivity.
 They were also giving temporary accommodation by Stewart and Lloyds in hostels in Corby.
-The journey for Corby to be a great Steel town had truly begun.
+The journey for Corby to be a great Steel town in the UK had truly begun.

 Stewarts and Lloyds Corby used technology from the very beginning none more so than in its methods to extract the vital iron Ore beneath the Northamptonshire soil.
 Lloyds Ironstone Company Corby in 1895 purchased a steam powered Wilson Navvy Shovel becoming the first company to use the machine in the iron industry.
 The idea for the Shovel came from the Manchester Ship Canal which used over 100 of these shovels to build it between 1887 and 1894.